von Willebrand Factor (Recombinant)

 Excipient information presented when available (limited, particularly for generics); consult specific product labeling.

 Vonvendi: 650 units (1 ea); 1300 units (1 ea) [contains mouse (murine) and/or hamster protein, polysorbate 80]

 - Antihemophilic Agent

 von Willebrand Factor (recombinant) promotes platelet aggregation and adhesion to damaged vascular endothelium and acts as a stabilizing carrier protein for factor VIII.

 Use: Labeled Indications

-von Willebrand disease: Treatment (on demand) and control of bleeding episodes in adults with von Willebrand disease (VWD).
+von Willebrand disease: Treatment (on demand) and control of bleeding episodes and perioperative management of bleeding in adults with von Willebrand disease (VWD).

 Life-threatening hypersensitivity reactions to von Willebrand factor (recombinant), hamster or mouse proteins, or any component of the formulation